stevewhitmore/writings/2022-11-21-angular-unit-test-pain-points.md

 By wrapping our test in `fakeAsync` we're able to test asynchronous code in a synchronous way.
 There are plenty of articles out there describing how this works in more detail and I encourage you to read up on it.
 In the meantime, just think of it as a nice tool to keep headaches in our tests to a minimum.

 Calling `flush()` either at the end of each test wrapped in `fakeAsync` or in a `afterEach()` method will ensure that anything going on in async space is wrapped up.
-This will help with bleedover.
+This will help prevent test bleedover.

 ---